WebAssembly/design/AstSemantics.md

 ## Literals

-All basic data types allow literal values of that data type.
+Each Local type allows literal values directly in the AST.
 See the [binary encoding section](BinaryEncoding.md#constant-pool).

 ## Expressions with control flow